University of Arizona: Rankings

-The UA is considered a "selective" university by U.S. News & World Report.
-In the 2014–2015 academic year, 68 freshman students were National Merit Scholars.

-UA students hail from all states in the U.S. While nearly 69% of students are from Arizona, nearly 11% are from California, and 8% are international, followed by a significant student presence from Texas, Illinois, Washington, Colorado and New York (fall 2013).

 Tuition

 Tuition for both fall and spring semesters at the University of Arizona is $12,700 for full-time undergraduate residents and $37,200 for non-residents.
 As in other states, the cost of tuition has been rising due to the reduction in government support and large increase in administrative staff over teaching staff.
 Undergraduate students who enrolled in the UA's optional tuition guarantee program in 2014 will remain at $11,591 for residents and $30,745 for non-residents through the 2018–19 academic year.
 Incoming students enrolled in a bachelor's degree program are automatically eligible for the Guaranteed Tuition Program and will not be subject to tuition increases for 8 continuous semesters (four years).
 The Guaranteed Tuition Program does not apply to rates for summer and winter sessions.